-In April, 2004, when retired truck driver J. R. Triplett held a press conference following his winning of a $239 million jackpot, his wife Peggy exclaimed in agitation "shop 'til I drop."
+In April of 2004, when retired truck driver J. R. Triplett of Virginia held a press conference following his winning of a $239 million Mega Millions Lottery jackpot, his wife Peggy exclaimed "I can shop 'til I drop."

 In March of 2007, a Dalton, Georgia man named Eddie Nabors shared what was at that time the biggest Mega Millions US lottery prize of $390,000,000 with another ticket holder from New Jersey.
 His lucky numbers were: 16-22-29-39-42 and the Mega Ball was 20.
 "A coworker told me that somebody in Dalton won, so I looked it up in the newspaper," Nabors said.
 "I couldn't believe it.
 I was numb."

 More Mega Millions Lottery Stories

 A truck driver for Mohawk Industries, Eddie Nabors has three grown children and six grandchildren.
 When he was asked while at the lottery headquarters how he wanted to spend his winnings, he said: "I'm gonna go fishing."
 As the story goes, Margaret DeFrancisco, who is the CEO of the Georgia Lottery, had a pillow on her chair saying "Gone Fishing".
 She gave it to Mr. Nabors to pose for pictures at the press conference where he received his oversized ceremonial cheque.
 He purchased a new boat afterwards and said he plans to take it "everywhere."